buchmiet/FastFsm/progressfluent.md

   - Exit actions on states
   - All via nameof() or string literals
 - **Result**: Milestone 2 COMPLETED - FSM with Actions and Guards works!

+### 2025-09-01 (payload)
+- Implemented payload support in FluentParser:
+  - Extract `DefaultPayloadType` and `[PayloadType(...)]` (class and method level)
+  - Assign `ExpectedPayloadType` on transitions
+  - Analyze guard/action overloads for payload and async via `CallbackSignatureAnalyzer`
+- Added `SinglePayloadStateMachine` and `SinglePayloadFluentMachine` to `ParserComparison.Tests`
+- Pending: build + JSON parity check for payload machines